ryanwebber/libkj/README.md

 Please contribute work to the source in the core Cap'n Proto repository according to their contribution guidelines.
-Sane maintenance changes (updating to new Cap'n Proto versions, fixing build issues, etc) are gratefully welcome!
+Sane maintenance changes (updating to new Cap'n Proto versions, fixing build issues, etc) are gratefully welcome here!

 ## Licence
 MIT - just as the Cap'n Proto source.
 A copy of the original licence and all copywrite